A work in progress

 Yet on His mother's milk He feeds.

-Then from Joseph's labor, they trade
+And then from Joseph's labor, they'd trade

-For grain to bake a wheaten bread,
+For grain to bake a barley bread;

 Presenting Him in the Temple

-They took him to Jerusalem, where―
+They took him to Jerusalem, where,

 They presented Him in the Temple there: